canalplus/rx-player/doc/api/Player_Events.md

   - `isCodecSupported` (`Boolean|undefined`): If `true` the codec(s) of that
     Representation is supported by the current platform.

-    Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.
+    Note that because elements of the `representations` array only contain playable Representations, this value here cannot be set to `false` when in this array.

     `undefined` (or not set) if support of that Representation is unknown or if does not make sense here.

-  - `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (in the eventuality it had DRM-related protection).
+  - `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (if it had DRM-related protection).

-    Note that because elements of the `representations` array only contains playable Representation, this value here cannot be set to `false` when in this array.
+    Note that because elements of the `representations` array only contain playable Representations, this value here cannot be set to `false` when in this array.

   - `contentProtections` (`Object|undefined`): Encryption information linked to this Representation.